aasitamk/aasitamk.github.io/README.md

+# API Document Template

+API documentation for the `findNeedles` method.

 ## Find Needles in a Haystack

 The **`findNeedles`** method counts the number of occurrances of up to five specific words (*needles*) within a given text (*haystack*).